Mtik333/pracaInzynierska/README.md

 Done with issue 1.
 When using RSFSACO, it should be checked if core is already a reduct.
 - would be cool to show on the graph which vertices belong to reduct in current iteration

+0.5.7 - 02.09.2017

+Added simple time measurement (issue 5).
+Next step is to convert datasets to CSV and add possibility to load them via GUI (new option in menu).